Photography credit: Images courtesy of Frasers Property Australia and Sekisui House Australia

 - The Steps on Abercrombie Street

-Construction is about to commence on the Brewery Yard, Connor (Block 8) on Abercrombie Street (with architects William Smart) and Blocks 1 & 4N on Broadway (with Foster + Partners).
+Construction is underway on the Brewery Yard, Connor (Block 8) on Abercrombie Street (with architects William Smart) and on Duo (Blocks 1 & 4N on Broadway) with Foster + Partners.

 At the heart of the site is Chippendale Green; a north-facing park of terraced, sun drenched lawns tucked away from the frenetic pace of the city.
 The Brewery’s sandstone and bricks feature in the terraced lawns and flow into the shared laneways.
 The old is celebrated and juxtaposed with new architectural forms; exuding a relaxed yet richly connected sense of place.